WebberZone/add-to-all/readme.md

 ## Description

 [Add to All](https://webberzone.com/plugins/add-to-all/) is a simple, yet powerful plugin that will allow you to add HTML, JavaScript or CSS to your header, footer, content or feed.

+The Snippets Manager introduced in v1.7.0 also allows you to add create and manage custom snippets of code that can be added to the header, footer and content.
+You can selectively include this based on different criteria including specific post IDs, post types and/or categories/tags.

 It comes with out of the box support for Google Analytics, Statcounter and Tynt.
 Additionally, it supports site verification for Google, Bing and Pinterest via their HTML tag methods.